LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/Methods/monitoring methods.md

 ---

 <div class="important">
-Important:

-Monitoring API is enabled only when the SDK is initialized with [LPMonitoringParams](consumer-experience-ios-sdk-interfacedefinitions.html), to use this initialization refer to the following [steps](consumer-experience-ios-sdk-quick-start.html#step-4-optional-initialization-with-monitoring-params)
+Monitoring API is enabled only when the SDK is initialized with <a href="consumer-experience-ios-sdk-interfacedefinitions.html">LPMonitoringParams</a>, to use this initialization refer to the following <a href="consumer-experience-ios-sdk-quick-start.html#step-4-optional-initialization-with-monitoring-params">steps</a>.
 </div>

 ### sendSDE